Decedents’ Estates on the Multistate Essay Exam: Highly Tested Topics and Tips

-Here, we give you an overview of Wills and Trusts on the Multistate Essay Exam (MEE).
-We will reveal some of the highly tested topics and give you tips for approaching Wills and Trusts MEE questions.
+Here, we give you an overview of Decedents’ Estates on the MEE.
+We will reveal some of the highly tested topics and give you tips for approaching Decedents’ Estates MEE questions.

-1. First, be aware of how Wills and Trusts are tested on the Multistate Essay Exam
+1. First, be aware of how Decedent’s Estates is tested on the Multistate Essay Exam

-2. Be aware of the highly tested Wills and Trusts issues
+2. Be aware of the highly tested Decedents’ Estates issues

-The Examiners tend to test several of the same issues repeatedly in Wills and Trusts Multistate Essay Exam questions.
+The examiners tend to test several of the same issues in Decedents’ Estates MEE questions.
 You can maximize your score by being aware of these highly tested issues.
 (We have a summary of these in our MEE One-Sheets if you want to see all of them and have them all in one place.)

-Some of the highly tested Wills Multistate Essay Exam issues include:
+Some of the highly tested Decedents’ Estates Multistate Essay Exam issues include:

 Validity of a will

-Many states follow the general requirement that a valid will be in writing, signed by the testator, and witnessed by two witnesses.
-The testator must be 18 years of age or older and have the intent that the document serve as his will.
-However, even when you see invalid wills on the Multistate Essay Exam, consider whether the document could serve as a holographic will.
-Holographic wills are recognized by about half of the states.
-They are valid if signed and (in many states) the material portions are in the testator’s handwriting.
-The Uniform Probate Code also provides for the court to use its dispensing power to save an invalid will so long as there is clear and convincing evidence that the decedent intended the document to be their will.
+In many states, a valid will must be in writing, signed by the testator, and witnessed by two witnesses.
+Additionally, the testator must be 18 years of age or older and have the intent that the document serve as his will.
+However, if you see an unwitnessed will on a Decedents’ Estates MEE question, consider whether the document could serve as a holographic will.
+Holographic wills are unwitnessed wills and are recognized by about half the states.
+Holographic wills are valid if signed and (in many states) the material portions are in the testator’s handwriting.
+For states that follow the Uniform Probate Code (UPC), courts may use their dispensing power to save an invalid will so long as there is clear and convincing evidence that the decedent intended the document to be their will.

 MEE Tip: Remember that even if it appears there is not a valid will, you should still list the requirements (and note that they are not met) before discussing holographic wills or the dispensing power.
-Connect all the dots for the grader to maximize your score!
+Connect all the dots for the grader by explaining how you reached your conclusion to maximize your score!